 Are there any rituals or folklore associated with the granaries?

 People in the region attributed sacred significance to the Anti-Atlas granaries, integrating them into various rituals and folklore.
-These structures were seen as sacred sites, associated with deities and fertility rites.
+These structures were sacred sites, linked to deities and fertility rites.
 The culture embraced activities like harvest festivals, making offerings, and organizing communal grain distribution ceremonies around these granaries.

 Can visitors explore the inside of the granaries?

-While visitors can explore the surroundings and external features of the Anti-Atlas granaries, access to the interiors may be restricted due to preservation efforts and the delicate nature of the structures.
+Visitors can explore the surroundings and external features of the Anti-Atlas granaries, but access to the interiors may be restricted to preserve the delicate structures.
 However, guided tours provide valuable insights into the historical and cultural significance of the granaries.

 How are the granaries preserved for future generations?